Slagmaur: False missing-person report

 In November 2025, several foreign metal websites reported that Røstad and Snorre Ruch had been declared missing after a forest hike.
 The only Norwegian source that confirmed the report was the online newspaper Fosen Folket, which, in turn, published a series of detailed and rather prosaic articles about the incident, the missing individuals, and mysterious events in the same area.
 However, in the comments sections on social media, the credibility of Fosen Folket was quickly questioned; people pointed out that it was a newly created website, that all images were edited in a style Røstad – who is also a photographer – is known for, and that the presentation of staff suggested the individuals were fictitious.
 Among other things, one could find the “investigative journalist” Harry Håndane, whose profile photo was a portrait of Harry Houdini.

 During the days when Røstad and Ruch were supposedly missing, no reports ever appeared in editor-controlled media, either locally or nationally.
-A couple of days after the first announcement, it was revealed that the whole thing had been a social experiment and a promotional stunt connected to the upcoming release of the album Hulders Ritualet.
+A couple of days after the first announcement, it was revealed that the whole thing had been a social experiment and a promotional stunt connected to the upcoming release of the album Hulders Ritual.